 Stay & Play

 Circling Wheeler Peak, the highest point in New Mexico, the Enchanted Circle Fall Drive will take you through Angel Fire, Taos, Eagle Nest, Red River and Questa.
 While enjoying the Enchanted Circle Fall Drive, plan some time to stop in Angel Fire and watch the changing autumn landscapes.
-And with our fall lodging deal, now is the perfect time to plan an entire staycation around the Enchanted Circle Fall Drive.
+Now is the perfect time to plan an entire staycation around the Enchanted Circle Fall Drive.
 During the fall foliage peak, approximately Sept.
 25 – Oct.
 10, a round of golf is particularly special.
 Boasting one of the top courses in New Mexico, tee times are plenty as well as a fleet of newer golf carts for your convenience.
 One could say September in Angel Fire is the perfect fall getaway.